 SoFi’s Relay service, which allows a user to link all of their financial accounts, including checking and savings, into a single dashboard that can be accessed through the mobile application, is easy to use for those who already use their banking services.
 This is a great way to keep track of your spending habits, particularly those that could harm your credit score.
 As part of the service, you’ll be able to monitor your credit rating and get advice on how to improve it.
 Using SoFi Relay, you can see how your credit score has changed over time.
 The service can be set up so that the user gets weekly updates on any changes.
 Credit monitoring alerts are also available, but they are not as strong as some other services.

 Keeping track of your credit score used to be a mystifying process that required faxing or writing letters to the credit monitoring bureaus, all of which gave you at least one free credit report a year, but which made regular ongoing monitoring difficult.
 However, with the advent of mobile applications and services, keeping track of your credit score and taking steps to improve it has never been easier.
 It is not so easy to choose between Credit Karma vs Credit Sesame, Credit Karma vs SoFi Relay, or Credit Karma vs Mint, however, as much depends on the features a user finds the most useful to his own needs.
-With services such as these, which are free, there really is no reason not to make use of them if you are intending to improve your credit score and improve your finances.
+With services such as these, which are free, there really is no reason not to make use of them if you are intending to improve your credit score and improve your finances and eligibility for loans.

 1. What sorts of documents and information will I need to get started on the services?